 - Gain 40 new blog subscribers this quarter

-Set goals that are achievable for your size practice, and know you can always adjust them down the road.
+Set goals that are achievable for your practice size and know you can always adjust them down the road.
 Here are five ways to quantify your marketing efforts.

 The main components to figuring out your ROI are to keep track of new patients, new leads (prospective patients), and revenue.

-For example, a new lead may have seen your ad on Facebook and made initial contact with your office.
+For example, a prospective patient may have seen your ad on Facebook and made initial contact with your office.
 However, one of your front desk staff members may have been under-performing (perhaps didn't have a phone script to go off of, or didn't follow the phone script) and as a result, a potential patient didn’t convert.

-This makes it vital to keep an eye on new leads that don’t convert and find out why they didn’t (and fix the problem).
-Resolving these issues can, in turn, enhance patient experience and retention.
+This makes it vital to keep an eye on new leads that don’t convert and find out why they didn’t – and then, fix the problem.
+Resolving these issues can enhance patient experience and retention.

-You must know as much information as possible about why they didn’t convert.
+You must gather as much information as you can about why a lead didn’t convert.
+Was it because:

-2. A mismatch in your ad message and what you are actually offering?
+- A mismatch between your ad message and your offer?

-Whatever it is, your team that answers your phone needs to be tracking these leads and why they didn't convert (at least their best guess based on the information they have).
+Whatever it is, the team that answers your phone needs to be tracking these leads and why they didn't convert.

 Once you have your goals and are beginning to implement your marketing plan, you need to have the dental marketing tools in place to see how well your efforts are paying off.